When the garden begins producing ripe tomatoes, peppers and onions we know that it is almost time to make and can Pasta Sauce.

 Using a jar lifter place in a prepared pressure canner.
 Lock the lid in place and process at 10 pounds of pressure for 25 minutes. *Be sure to adjust for altitude as required.

 When you are ready to remove the jars from your pressure canner (following your specific brand’s instructions), use your jar lifter and place on a thick towel.

 Allow the canned Pasta Sauce to sit for 24 hours.
 Then check to make sure that the jars have sealed by pressing in the center of the lid.
-If it moves up and down, the jar did not seal and needs to be placed in the refrigerator.
+If it moves up and down, the jar did not seal and needs to go into the refrigerator.

-The jars that did seal can be stored in a cool, dark place for up to 18 months.
+For the jars that did seal, you can store them in a cool, dark place for up to 18 months.